Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - Repository: https://github.com/Will-Ma-02/Snake-Around-The-World
 - Please read this throughly before you start playing!
 -
+### WARNING:
-##### WARNING: This is a personal project made for my own (and your) entertainment.
-This game is
-##### not copyrighted or trademarked, and has no intent to be profitable.
-The fonts used in the game
-##### are also not owned by me, nor do I have the rights to them, so please DO NOT use it outside
-##### of its intended purpose.
+This is a personal project made for my own (and your) entertainment.
+This game is not copyrighted or trademarked, and has no intent to be profitable.
+The fonts used in the game are also not owned by me, nor do I have the rights to use them in any non-personal way, so please DO NOT use this game outside of its intended purpose.
+I am allowed to use these fonts only for personal reasons.
 Read the README in the Fonts folder for more information.

 ## Pyception! · An Overview
 Hooray!
 This project was a huge success for me.
 It was by far one of my biggest projects